 • Food industry – new product development

-• Food industry – technical areas
+• Food industry – technical and production management roles

-• Food industry – quality management
+•Food industry – quality management

 • Charities – health promotion

 • Nutrition – assistant dietician in a hospital trust

 • Teaching – Nutrition & Food Science [PGCE needed]

 •Consultancy – training and technical advice to food industry

 • Research – PhD studies

 We regularly consult and develop links with a large number of employers including all those who provide work placement opportunities.
 These range from multinationals such as Moy Park and Sainsbury’s to local companies such as Irwin's and Tayto.